 Due to the freedom of movement agreement within the EU, a visa is not required.

-Bulgaria, Cyprus, Croatia, Ireland, Romania
+Bulgaria*, Cyprus, Ireland, Romania*

 EU citizens who are travelling within the Schengen area are not usually required to show a passport or national identity card for travel.
 However, you will still need to bring one of these documents with you, as foreigners who are on Spanish territory are obligated to carry valid proof of identity with them.